 The encoded byte stream structure is a byte stream that may only be interpreted after it has been 'decoded' according to some well-known algorithm.
 For example, 'encoded' data may have been compressed and need to be uncompressed before interpretation.
-It is PDS policy that only publicly available, open source, widely accepted standards be used for the encoding of digital objects within the PDS; the attribute <encoding\standard\id> identifies the standard.
+It is PDS policy that only publicly available, open source, widely accepted standards be used for the encoding of digital objects within the PDS; the attribute <encoding standard id> identifies the standard.

-The subclasses of the Encoded Byte Stream class include Encoded\Binary (for files such as PDF and Microsoft Word documents), Encoded\Image (for browse, thumbnail, and document images stored in formats such as GIF, JPEG, and non-raster TIFF), and Encoded\Header (for binary headers such as TIFF headers on raster-formatted TIFF images.
-Encoded\Byte\Stream is not an option for Product\Observational.
+The subclasses of the Encoded Byte Stream class include Encoded_Binary (for files such as PDF and Microsoft Word documents), Encoded_Image (for browse, thumbnail, and document images stored in formats such as GIF, JPEG, and non-raster TIFF), Encoded_Audio (for ancillary and browse data in audio formats such as WAVE) and Encoded_Header (for binary headers such as TIFF headers on raster-formatted TIFF images).
+Encoded_Byte_Stream is not an option for Product Observational.